Menu

 At the Threshold

 A doorkeeper waits by the door to the Godly Play classroom, warmly welcoming children into a circle.
-He or she says, “I’m so glad you’re here.
-Are you ready to be part of a Godly Play classroom?”
+He or she says, “Are you ready to be part of a Godly Play classroom?”

 Building the Circle

 Children make their way into the classroom and sit in a circle around the storyteller.
 He or she talks quietly and easily with the children, building a community where each and every participant is warmly welcomed.
 The storyteller says, “We need to get ready for the story.”
 The storyteller then shows how by sitting quietly, legs crossed, hands at the ankles.
 Conversation yields to silence.
-The storyteller asks the children where we are in the church calendar, rings a bell to begin the story quite the students
+The storyteller asks the children where we are in the church calendar, rings a bell to begin the story quiet the students.

 Presenting the Lesson